-Mango financed the construction of a hanging bridge in the community of Santa Cruz in Nicaragua, which provides access to the rural public school of Estelí.
-It also provided school materials to the children of the region.
-The aim of this Foundation is to achieve the integral and sustainable development of this region of Nicaragua, attending to basic health and education needs.
+Mango financed the construction of 9 rural state schools.
+It has also provided school materials for children in the region of Estelí, Ecuador.
+The aim of this Foundation is to achieve the integral and sustainable development by attending to basic health and education needs.